-- Gilliam Place Apartments – Now open, our first community of eight members lives at Gilliam Place in the heart of Columbia Pike Town Center in Arlington VA.
+- Gilliam Place Apartments – Our first community of eight members lives at Gilliam Place in the heart of Columbia Pike Town Center in Arlington VA.
 Gilliam Place was developed by APAH (Arlington Partnerships for Affordable Housing) in a partnership with the Arlington Presbyterian Church.
 Our members are supported by OSG board member Donna Budway, mother to Emma, who is a resident in Gilliam Place.

 - The Arden (Six units with a leasing preference for persons with DD in the Settlement population) – Located a block from the Huntington Metro station in Fairfax County and walking distance to amenities, this OSG Community is on track for completion in the summer of 2022.

 - Ovation at Arrowbrook (Six units with a leasing preference for persons with DD in the Settlement population) – In a partnership with SCG Development, this Fairfax County community in Herndon, VA, is on track for completion in the fall of 2022.
 This ideal location is just 1 mile from Dulles Airport, ½ mile to the Metro Station and a walk to retail, parks and entertainment.